apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 ## First steps

-A stream usually begins at a source, so this is also how we start an Pekko Stream.
+A stream usually begins at a source, so this is also how we start a Pekko Stream.
 Before we create one, we import the full complement of streaming tools:

 Scala